satrajitghosh183/Face_Detection/README.md

 ## What we used
-Sure!
-Here's a detailed explanation of the components used in the facial recognition system built using OpenCV, MediaPipe, and Flask:

 OpenCV: OpenCV is an open-source computer vision library that provides a wide range of image and video processing algorithms.
 In this project, we will use OpenCV to capture real-time video streams and detect faces within those streams.
 OpenCV provides various algorithms for face detection, such as Haar Cascades, which can detect the presence of a face in an image by analyzing features such as edges, lines, and corners.